 Depending upon geography, this report may contain information outside approved labeling for the Medtronic commercially available devices.
 It is recognized that healthcare providers prescribe approved therapies to meet specific patient needs; however, Medtronic only directs the use of its products according to geography-specific, approved labeling.

-The registry has collected data from centers across the United States, Europe, and South America.
-There have been 64 centers that have contributed data for targeted drug delivery systems, 79 centers for spinal cord stimulation systems, 38 centers for deep brain stimulation, and 20 centers for sacral neuromodulation.
-There are 32, 38, 29, and 10 sites currently active for targeted drug delivery, spinal cord stimulation, deep brain stimulation, and sacral neuromodulation, respectively.
+The registry has collected data from centers across North America, Europe, South America, and Asia.
+There have been 76 centers that have contributed data for TDD systems, 84 centers for PSTM systems, 51 centers for DBS systems, and 24 centers for SNM systems.
 Each registry center received Institutional Review Board or Medical Ethics Committee approval of the registry protocol and associated Informed Consent Forms (ICF).
 Registry patients signed an ICF prior to enrollment.
-Each registry center followed its standard clinical practice for device system implantation including patient selection, implant methods, and post implant therapy management.
+Each registry center followed its standard clinical practice for device system implantation including patient selection, implant methods, and post-implant therapy management.
 Centers were activated after receipt of the necessary documentation, completion of training, and approval to access the web-based registry system.